Canada Day is Sunday, July 1, 2018.

 02 of 05

 What: Canada Place hosts Downtown Vancouver's biggest Canada Day celebration with a free Waterfront Party that includes live music and entertainment on three stages.
-This is usually followed by the annual Canada Day Parade but in 2018 the end-of-parade party will be hosted in another location, so the exact route is still TBD.
+This is usually followed by the annual Canada Day Parade but in 2018 the end-of-parade party will be hosted in another location.
 The Waterfront Party is always a popular place to head for celebrations and the entertaining lineup usually features musicians, performers, kids' activities, street hockey, a circus show, live citizenship ceremonies, and a lumberjack show.
 Food trucks are on hand to feed the hungry masses and the Olympic Torch is usually lit in nearby Jack Poole Plaza to celebrate Canada's birthday.

 Where: Canada Place